PrefectHQ/prefect/docs/index.md

 print(my_favorite_function())
 ```

 That's it!
 Your function is now a flow.
-Run the code as you normally would, and you'll see its execution via the Prefect logs:
+Run the code as you normally would, and you'll see its execution in the Prefect logs:

 <div class="terminal">
 ```bash